Mesterfinalen: 2019

 The 2019 edition was to be contested between Rosenborg BK and Molde FK at Ullevaal Stadion in Oslo.
 Rosenborg qualified as winners of the 2018 Eliteserien, where they finished 5 points ahead of Molde.
 Molde qualified as runners-up in Eliteserien as Rosenborg also won the 2018 Norwegian Football Cup, but due to extreme weather conditions the games was cancelled 2 days prior to the scheduled matchday.

-Matches

 Venues

 The fixture is usually played at the home ground of one of the teams competing.
 The first exception would have been the 2019 final, when defending league champions Rosenborg decided that the final should be held at Ullevaal Stadion.
 In total there have been five host grounds.
 The first ground to host the fixture was Telenor Arena in 2009.
 The 2009 final is the only game hosted by the league champions.